Horsin Around Riding Ranch

 Stop for lunch at the Crow River - Callaghan Rapids

-Wine, a selection of fresh fruits & cheese, salad +
+Enjoy a glass of wine, a selection of fresh fruits & cheese, homemade salads, breads/biscuits, homemade desserts ++

 Make it the perfect day or weekend by adding: